patchutiee/patchutiee/README.md

 ### 📫 Let's Connect!

-I'm always open to chatting about the LAMP stack, frontend trends, or just life in general.
+I am always open to chatting about the LAMP stack, frontend trends, or just life in general.

 <div align="center">
 <a href="https://linkedin.com/in/patricia-namoro" target="_blank">